pnw-dang/Snake/README.md

 # Snake
-This project was made as a way for me to practice and retain my coding skills over the summer.
+This project was made as a way for me to practice and retain my coding skills.
+Made mostly for fun! :)

 **How to Play**